 Adapting to change is only necessary in major life events

-Adapting to change is relevant in various aspects of life, not only major life events.
+Adapting to change is relevant in various aspects of life, not only major events.
 Change occurs in daily routines, relationships, work, and personal goals.
 Embracing change and adapting to new circumstances helps individuals make the most of opportunities, maintain relevance, and lead fulfilling lives.

-Overcoming challenges with adapting to change
+Overcoming challenges by adapting to change

 Fear of the unknown